perevalovds/ofxPytorch/README.md

-"NLP From Scratch: Classifying Names with a Character-Level RNN" by Sean Robertson https://pytorch.org/tutorials/intermediate/char_rnn_classification_tutorial.html https://github.com/spro/practical-pytorch/blob/master/char-rnn-classification
+"NLP From Scratch: Classifying Names with a Character-Level RNN" by Sean Robertson https://pytorch.org/tutorials/intermediate/char_rnn_classification_tutorial.html https://github.com/spro/practical-pytorch/blob/master/char-rnn-classification (Note: comparing the original tutorial, in the current implementation "end of line" symbol is added after each word)

 The example includes interactive menu, allowing you to train, save, load and test network.